Review of Corporate Sustainability Reporting Directive (CSRD)

 Background

-The CSRD is aimed at large companies, both in the EU and from non-EU countries, to ensure that investors and other stakeholders have access to the information they need to assess the impacts of companies on people and the environment, and financial risk to the company and its investors.
+The CSRD is aimed at large companies, both in the EU and in non-EU countries, to ensure that investors and other stakeholders have access to the information they need to assess the impacts of companies on people and the environment, and financial risk to the company and its investors.
 It is intended to strengthen and modernise corporate sustainability reporting requirements, and is an important element of the EU’s sustainability and finance strategies.

-The sustainability reporting has to be done throughout the whole supply chain.
+Sustainability reporting has to be done throughout the whole supply chain.
 Operators that supply large companies will be indirectly affected, as they will have to provide information and data to help these companies draft their reports.

 For further information see Corporate Sustainability Reporting Directive (CSRD).